 Stained glass windows were made in two stages.
 First stage was in 2007 when a cycle of "Angels & Gypsies" panels were executed in the restaurant.
 Three stained glass windows: "Angels and Gypsy Dances", "The Dancer", "The Gypsy Camp", fills external windows and welcomes the Guests.
 Fourth stained glass panel "campfire" hangs on the wall in the dining room (as a highlighted decorative picture).

 In the second stage, in 2013, the newly developed "Communion Bar" in the basement of the building was filled with 15 illuminated stained-glass windows.
 Religious themes are visible where one enter to the basement: "Jacob's Ladder", "Trinity" - a set of three stained-glass windows, "The Golden Calf" and a set of nine square stained-glass windows - "Expulsion from Paradise" and "The struggle between Good and Evil."
 The bar is decorated with "Passage of the Jews through the Red Sea."
 This stained glass panel fills the space under the counter by mapping its shape - bent in an arc.

-Detailed photos of stained glass panels can be viewed by clicking on the map below:
+Stained glass can be viewed by clicking on the thumbnails on the map below: